pbarilla/pbarilla.github.io/posts/gameboy-emulator-clojure-display.md

 So to get something on the display, we'll need to use _all_ the tools we have available to us.

 Clojure, since it's built on the JVM, has access to all the tools the JVM has to offer.
-This means Java libraries, and even your own Java code, so long as it's a .class file, and it's on the classpath.
+This means Java libraries, and even your own Java code, will work with Clojure!

 Java has a bunch of libraries for creating GUIs, the one I'm most familiar with is Swing.